 Dana Piccoli, Staff Editor

 Dana Piccoli is the Staff Editor for AfterEllen where she covers television, film, music and pop culture.
 Prior to becoming an editor, Dana was a writer and reporter for the site.
-She has also contributed to Curve magazine, Go magazine and GayGamer.com.
+She has also contributed to Curve magazine, Go magazine and GayGamer.net.
 A longtime professional vocalist and songwriter, Dana began writing songs about the fandoms she loved, which she did under the moniker of The Fandom Balladeer.
 Dana has a degree in Musical Theatre from Western Michigan University.
 She currently resides in the Hudson Valley with her wife, their cats and way too many guitars.
 When not writing for the site, Dana is working on two full-length novels.

 Dorothy Snarker, contributor